sergei-trofimov/boards-pet/README.md

 # React Education

 ## About the project
-Pet project for improving skills about React/Ract-Router/Redux.
-Project created manually (without CRA), by using Webpack.
+A pet project for improving skills in React/Ract-Router/Redux.
+The project was created manually (without CRA), by using Webpack.

 #### Description
 The project has a simple authorization by Firebase.
 You can create boards, and each board has its own cards.
 Each card has inputs (text, checkbox, select).
 Users can dynamically change (create/edit/remove) fields.
 Each operation affects all cards in the current board.
 The project also added Drag&Drop for cards, which also affects every card change.